sjbylo/lab-ocp4/workshop/content/exercises/85-operator-example.md

 oc describe EtcdCluster example
 ```

+To access the Etcd Cluster, launch a separate pod containing the ``etcdctl`` command:

 ```execute
 oc run --rm -it testclient --image quay.io/coreos/etcd --restart=Never -- /bin/sh
 ```
+A command prompt should appear.

-Inside the pod, run the following commands.
+Inside the pod, run the following commands:

+Set the Etcd version to use:

 ```execute
 export ETCDCTL_API=3
 ```

-Add a value to the Etcd cluster:
+Using the ``etcdctl`` command, add a value to the Etcd cluster:

 ```execute
 etcdctl --endpoints http://example-client:2379 put foo bar